QBDI/QBDI/docs/source/api_js.rst

 .. js:function:: VMCallback(vm, vmState, gpr, fpr, data)

-    This is the prototype of a function callback for :js:func:`QBDI.addVMEventCB`.
+    This is the prototype of a function callback for :js:func:`VM.addVMEventCB`.
-    The function must be registered with :js:func:`QBDI.newVMCallback`.
+    The function must be registered with :js:func:`VM.newVMCallback`.

     :param QBDI     vm:      The current QBDI object
     :param VMState  vmState: A structure containing the current state of the VM.